 Incorporated in the State of Ohio, the Columbus Folk Music Society, Inc. also has a 501 (c) 3 nonprofit status and is listed with the IRS for tax deductible charitable contributions.

-We are also part of The Columbus Foundation's The Giving Store community program and are eligible for donations by credit card made through The Columbus Foundation website at: columbusfoundation.org/the-giving-store/nonprofit-directory-listing/ColumbusFolkMusicSocietyInc/6505
+We are also part of The Columbus Foundation's The Giving Store community program and are eligible for donations by credit cardmade through The Columbus Foundation website at: columbusfoundation.org/the-giving-store/nonprofit-directory-listing/ColumbusFolkMusicSocietyInc/6505

 We also receive other foundation and local corporate support as well as work with various service groups in Central Ohio.
 This allows us to fulfill our mission of expanding awareness of and appreciation for the folk arts in Central Ohio.

 How We Got Started

 Formed in 1991 and dedicated to preserving and advancing the folk arts, the Columbus Folk Music Society started with a core group of folk lovers who wanted to share their love and knowledge of the folk arts.

 In that same year, the new society took over booking and management of the monthly Other Side Coffeehouse at the First Unitarian Universalist Church of Columbus, which provided a gathering place.
 The coffeehouse venue relocated to the Areopagitica Bookstore in 2006 and, in 2011, moved to the Columbus Mennonite Church space were it continues to thrive.

 In 2018, the Society received financial support to expand its concert offerings under the title “CFMS’ Americana/Folk Concert Series,” which includes all the concerts at the FolkSide Coffeehouse.

-Many new talents have been discovered through open stages and agent contacts.
-We have expanded our involvement in regional venues, outreach by our members, and by offering new opportunities to hear local, regional, national, and international talent.
+Many new talents have been discovered through open mics and agent contacts.
+We have expanded involvement in regional venues, outreach by our members, and present ever growing new opportunities to hear local, regional, national, and international talent.

 Central Ohio Folk Festival

 The Central Ohio Folk Festival (COFF) was founded in 1997 by the CFMS to make folk arts accessible to a much larger public.
 The festival continues to grow, attracting approximately 11,000 participants over the two day event.
-We partner with the Metro Parks to provide an outdoor location at Highbanks Metro Park, which harmonizes nature and music, is open to the community and provides a venue for learning.
+We partner with the Metro Parks in order to provide an outdoor location –– ‘a harmony of nature and music’, which is open to the community.

 Membership Has Its Privileges